gwochy/alx-system_engineering-devops/0x01-shell_permissions/README.md

 touchfilename //this script create an empty file

 chmod u+x filename // this script gives executing permission on a named file

+chmod ug+x o+r filename // this script gives execution rights to both user and groug and reading rights to others